RoamingQuack/task-magic-vscode/README.md

 *   **Open an issue**: If you encounter problems or have suggestions, please open an issue.
 *   **Submit Pull Requests**: If you've made enhancements to the rules or the system structure that you think would benefit others, feel free to submit a pull request.

+## Visual Studio Code Support

+Task Magic now includes support for Visual Studio Code, enabling seamless integration with your development workflow.
+This includes:

+- Enhanced task management directly within VS Code.
+- Compatibility with AI agents like Cursor and Windsurf.
+- Access to `.ai/` memory and plans for better context.

+To get started, ensure you have the necessary extensions installed and follow the setup instructions provided in the repository.